plausible/website/_posts/2022-03-16-universal-google-analytics-will-stop-tracking-stats-on-july-1st-2023-and-theres-no-import-to-ga4.md

 3. Plausible has built-in compliance with the different [privacy regulations](https://plausible.io/privacy-focused-web-analytics).
 We don't use cookies, we have no cross-site or cross-device tracking and we don't use any long term identifiers either.
 Plausible is also a European startup exclusively using EU-owned cloud infrastructure which helps with [Schrems II compliance](https://plausible.io/blog/google-analytics-illegal).

 4. Plausible keeps your [site loading fast](https://plausible.io/lightweight-web-analytics).
-Our script is more than 17 times smaller than the Google Analytics script and more than 75 times smaller than the recommended Google Analytics integration using the Google Tag Manager.
+Our script is more than 75 times smaller than a typical Google Analytics script.
+By using Plausible Analytics, you will reduce your page weight and your site will load faster too.

 5. Google Analytics script is blocked by many people.
 With tech-savvy audiences, the level of blocking [gets up to 60%](https://plausible.io/blog/google-analytics-adblockers-missing-data).
 Plausible doesn't need machine learning to predict what happens on your site.
 We can show what actually happens as we don't see the same level of blockage.